 In France, Victory in Europe Day is a patriotic public holiday.
 Banks and most businesses are closed.
 Supermarkets are closed or close early.
 There is no school and the buses and trains run on a special holiday schedule.

 Depending on which city you are in, you might see parades, flags, wreaths and flowers to commemorate soldiers lost to the war and victims of the Holocaust.

-There is a special celebration in Paris on the Champs-Elysees attended by Veterans and the French President complete with military parade and a wreath laying ceremony at the tomb of the unknown soldiers which lies directly beneath the Arc de Triomphe.
+In Paris, there is usually a special celebration along the Champs-Elysees attended by Veterans and the French President complete with a military parade and a wreath-laying ceremony at the tomb of the unknown soldiers which lies directly beneath the Arc de Triomphe.